docchula/syringe-mobile-web/README.md

 - **Fully Customizable**: Customize every element of the theme including fonts, images, and text by simple edits.
 - **Responsive Design**: Ensures your app looks stunning on both desktop and mobile devices.

-## Usage

-To begin using this theme for your mobile app landing page, we recommend taking advantage of the GitHub "Use this template" feature, located above the Clone button.
-This will allow you to create a separate repository where you can customize the theme as you wish.

 ## Getting Started

-1. Create a new repository by clicking "Use this template".
-2. Navigate to the project directory and install dependencies with `npm install`.
+1. Navigate to the project directory and install dependencies with `pnpm install`.
-3. Start the development server with `npm start`.
+2. Start the development server with `pnpm start`.

 ## Customization Guide